FarronF/limerick-council-meetings/meetings/2019/03/25-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 28th January 2019.md

 nationally at 12-15% of new buildings notified to the Building Control

 Authority.
-Limerick City and County Council as Building Control Authority has--- consistently achieved this target in recent years.
+Limerick City and County Council as Building Control Authority has
+---
+consistently achieved this target in recent years.
 Building Control inspections

 may be as a result of complaints from the public or part of a programme of